Free Action Plan Template Download: Google Sheets, Excel, Word, and PDF

 • Real-time collaboration for multiple editors

-• Version history with the ability to restore previous versions
+• Version history with restore capability

 • Comment threads on individual tasks

-• Conditional formatting built in (overdue tasks turn red)
+• Conditional formatting built in

 • Free with any Google account